plinner/Interactive-Modern-Art/README.md

 Overall I am proud of the work that I did for this project, and the final product.
 I feel that with some development and time, this could turn into something that I might implement in future museums.
 This is a project that could be done in a kids program, and it could be applied to a limitless number of artworks.

+Images and design prototype for interactive modern art project interpretation and supply list included.
+All photos, videos, and documents in this repository are copyrighted under CC-BY license.
+Copyright Paige Linner, 2017.